Simo

 watering beneath the soil

-being held by a dancer is
+held by a dancer, thank god

 im doing the task